KeyboardKit/KeyboardKit/Readmes/Appearance.md

 ## Keyboard appearance

 KeyboardKit has a `KeyboardAppearance` struct that describes how keyboards should be styled.
-Using an appearance instead of styling views manually gives you a much more dynamic and flexible way of working with styling.
+Using an appearance instead of styling views manually gives you a very flexible way of working with styling.

 `KeyboardInputViewController` will automatically create a standard `keyboardAppearance` when the extension is started.
 You can use this appearance as is or replace it with a custom one.